What are you going to do with all that data?

 Most marketers stop at this point.
 They consider their data work done.
 And they are missing such an important aspect of their data.
 Where the subscribers came from in the first place.

 If you know where people are signing up, you can be more relevant with the messages you send them.
 And you’ll be able to track the outcomes back to the original source.
+It also helps managing your compliance with GDPR, if someone asked where they gave you marketing consent, you’ve got the answer you need.

-Look at the Outcomes of Your Email Marketing Efforts.
+Tip 2: Look at the Outcomes of Your Email Marketing Efforts.

 You’ve got your basic data nailed around where subscribers come from and what subscribers do with your emails.
 But we haven’t looked at what they do once they’ve clicked your links.